 Attached to whole family.
 Fine with older kids and strangers, although some individuals are reserved; most Maltese should not be placed in home with toddlers.
 Although most Maltese are usually happy to have furry playmates around the house or at the dog park, some are not good with other animals, and have a tendency to be protective of their owner's affections.

-Maltese' intelligence makes them highly trainable, although housetraining may require some extra effort.
-They are eager to please and respond well to positive reinforcement training packed with rewards in the form of praise and treats.
+The Maltese is very intelligent, which makes trining them a breeze, although housetraining may require some extra effort.
+They are generally eager to please, responds well to positive reinforcement training packed with treats and praises.

 The Maltese makes a wonderful therapy dog.
 Will excel in agility and obedience training.